Lose weight concept. Bathroom scale, measuring tape, apples on wooden background top view

 This pressure compresses the lumbar spine in the lower back, often resulting in a pinched nerve and lingering pain.
 Those who are overweight and suffering from back pain may find that losing weight could help to relieve this pressure and reduce their pain.

-Excess Body Fat Can Contribute to Joint Damage
+Excess Body Fat Can Contribute to Joint Damage.

 When too much uric acid builds up in your body, it can cause sharp crystals to lodge into your joints, also known as gout – a painful form of arthritis.
 Uric acid is normally eliminated through the kidneys, but the heavier you are, the less effective your kidneys are.
+Excess weight can also exacerbate joint pain, particularly in weight-bearing joints like the knees, leading to conditions such as knee osteoarthritis.

 According to the National Institute of Diabetes and Digestive and Kidney Diseases, those who are overweight are also at a higher risk for: